30 Oct 2023 / in UK Blog / by Simon Reynolds

 What can PR professionals do to navigate the threat of deepfakes?
 Here are five quick tips to help combat the problem and mitigate risk:

 • Monitor coverage: Look to online and social media coverage of your brand for any emerging threats or harmful content.
-Monitoring tools like CIsionOne can help here – the platform includes an AI-driven Risk Score feature that can identify potentially harmful content, like hate speech and fake news in individual articles, social media posts and broadcast segments.
+Monitoring tools like CIsionOne can help here – the platform includes an AI-driven React Score feature that can identify potentially harmful content, like hate speech and fake news in individual articles, social media posts and broadcast segments.
 From there any unfolding deepfake story that could lead to reputational damage can be dealt with quickly.

 • Take preventative measures: Encourage clients to explore the use of watermarks or digital signatures on important media assets.
 This can be especially useful during high-profile events or campaigns where public attention will be high.
 Transparency and authenticity when disseminating all media communications is key.